bean-frog/beancord/README.md

 ## Prerequisites

-To build and run the Electron app, you need to have Node.js and npm (Node.js package manager) installed on your machine.
+To build and run Beancord, you need to have Git, Node.js and npm (Node.js package manager) installed on your machine.

 ## Installation